6 Best Laptops For SolidWorks (+Hardware Guide) – 2024

 RAM: 16GB vs 32GB

-This laptop comes with 16GB of that RAM.
-That should be PLENTY for most professionals however it isn’t rare to need 32GB RAM.
-In the off you work with:
+This laptop comes with 16GB of RAM, which should be plenty for most professionals.
+However, it’s not uncommon to need 32GB in some cases.
+If you work with:

 QHD + 17”

-Another striking feature of this laptop is the display.
-It’s one thing to have a 17” display but it’s another thing to have it with QHD as this will add a tremendous amount of workspace so you can have a bigger view of your 3D model while you part model AND even enough space to have more toolbars be it from the software or plugins RIGHT next to your canvas.
-This is also possible with smaller displays of course but you’ll have a reduced view of your model the more interface/toolbars you try to fit it the screen.
+Another standout feature of this laptop is the display.
+It’s one thing to have a 17″ screen, but having it in QHD makes a huge difference in workspace.
+This gives you a bigger view of your 3D model while part modeling, plus enough room to keep more toolbars—whether from the software or plugins—right next to your canvas.
+You could do this on smaller displays too, of course, but the more interface/toolbars you add, the smaller your view of the model will be

 Performance

-This is not a laptop I’d buy for an engineering student nor a laptop for someone in solidworks school.
-This is a workhorse for someone already in the field or someone whose about to get in the field and even then it may be too much.
+This isn’t a laptop I’d recommend for an engineering student or someone just starting out in SolidWorks.
+This is a workhorse for someone already in the field or about to enter it—and even then, it might be more than you need.

-As for how much this laptop can tolerate before lagging.
-I’d say up to 1000 parts you’ll see no lag with a 6GB vRAM GPU and 1500 parts no lag with this GPU and by no lag I mean having a very smooth viewport as you edit/add more and more parts.
+As for how much this laptop can handle before lagging, I’d say you’ll get smooth performance with up to 1,000 parts on a 6GB VRAM GPU, and up to 1,500 parts with this GPU, with no lag.
+By ‘no lag,’ I mean a very smooth viewport as you add or edit parts.

-Notice how the user can easily viewport and part model through the large assembly.
-Rendering a project like this may take up 5-10 minutes when you max out RAM to 32GB but it would take longer with Core i5/Ryzen 5 CPUs that only have 4-6GB vRAM.
+Notice how the user can easily navigate the viewport and part model through the large assembly.
+Rendering a project of this size might take around 5-10 minutes if you max out the RAM to 32GB, but it would take longer with Core i5/Ryzen 5 CPUs that only have 4-6GB of VRAM

 Acer Nitro 17 | |